 Looking for the C++ Good Stuff?
 Have you visited Channel 9 lately?

-- Getting started with C++/3D/WinStore Game Dev with the “Visual Studio 3D Starter Kit” demonstrated several features of Visual Studio useful in game development.
+Getting started with C++/3D/WinStore Game Dev with the “Visual Studio 3D Starter Kit” demonstrated several features of Visual Studio useful in game development.
 It contains the starting point for a basic Direct3D game for the Windows Store.

 Part 2 of my third video lecture series (covering the C++ Core Language) is now available.
 In this part, I took an hour to explore template argument deduction, including what “non-deduced contexts” are – and how they can be used to your advantage!